Modern Slavery & Human Trafficking StatementThe Modern Slavery Act 2015 consolidates various offences relating to human

 - We operate an active asset management strategy that aims to maximise the effective use of capital and maintaining high accommodation standards;

-- We operate an effective energy strategy that aims to increase community awareness of environmental and energy matters and reduce fuel poverty;
+- We operate an effective energy strategy that aims to increase community awareness of environmental and energy matters and support affordable warmth;

 - We work to drive forward innovative service solutions that enhance customer experience and promote the efficient use of our services;

 - We maintain existing properties across the areas in which we operate;

 RiskMelin controls risk through its Audit & Assurance Committee and Risk Register.
 Its aim is to safeguard the assets of the company, ensure compliance with all statutory and regulatory requirements and maximise the opportunities to achieve our corporate objectives.

 Melin does not carry out activities that are considered to be at high risk of slavery or human trafficking.

 Responsibility for Melin’s anti-slavery and human trafficking initiatives is as follows:

-- Policies: The Performance & Business Intelligence Manager is responsible for managing and leading the development of new and existing policies and procedures across Melin through Melin’s Policy Gateway.
+- Policies: The Business Improvement Team Manager is responsible for managing and leading the development of new and existing policies and procedures across Melin through Melin’s Policy Gateway.
 All policies are subject to a sign-off process and include an Equality Impact Assessment.
 Modern Slavery impacts across a range of policies.

 - Risk Assessments: We state within our risk register that we will comply with the Modern Slavery Act and procedures for monitoring modern slavery requirements are effective.
 Production of our Modern Slavery statement will also mitigate some of our previously recognised risks.

 - Investigations / Due Diligence: TIAA, our Internal Auditors, will identify and examine any potential lack of probity.
 The work would be scoped and an appropriate fee charged if required.

 - Training: Melin includes training on modern slavery and human trafficking within its corporate training plan and it forms part of the induction process for new staff.